InvasiveH8ter/NASDM/README.md

 # Spatial Extent

-Instructions to reduce the modeled extent or to increase it to multiple states can be found in the Model_script_github Jupyter Notebook
+Instructions to reduce the modeled extent can be found in the Model_script_github Jupyter Notebook

+# Extrapolate Trained Model

+Instructions to train the model with data from states with presences to states without presences can be found in the Model_script_github Jupyter Notebook

 # Resolution